Neoclassical Features of the House

 Bubble Diagram

-Section of the House
+Elevation and Section of the House

 For sustainability reasons, I oriented the residence to take advantage of passive solar design.